-Dallas—Against the backdrop of a rare amount of newly fallen snow, the city was a scene fit for a wedding.
+Dallas, Texas—Against the backdrop of a rare amount of newly fallen snow, the city was a scene fit for a wedding.
 A group of about 20 people from the Texas regional activist group Queer Liberaction gathered early on February 12 to participate in the second annual Freedom to Marry Day.
-The event focused on gaining marriage equality for the LGBT (Lesbian, Gay, Bisexual and Transgendered) community through civil disobedience and public exposure.
+The event focused on gaining marriage equality for the LGBT community through civil disobedience and public exposure.

 “It makes no sense to us that there are murderers and rapists in prison who have more rights than we do, and we’re the people you want living next door to you,” Church said.
 The couple has been involved in LGBT activism for years.

 “Welcome all.
 We are here to celebrate the union of Wendy and Kay on this cold afternoon.
 We are here because of dignity, because of hope, because of joy, the joy of being alive.
-We are here to celebrate especially love,” Kanter said.
+We are here to celebrate especially love,” Kanter told the gathering.
 As he went on through the ceremony, the two women began to cry as they were married all over again.

 “I pronounce you now loving partners by the power of this gathering, by the power of this group that extends their hand of love on you, by the power of a God that loves all people, and by the power of this very moment I pronounce that you are loving partners in our presence.
 Will you embrace and kiss each other.”

 A smaller version of the group came back to the records building that following Wednesday, February 17, to finalize their point.
 They filed up the stairs to the third floor with signs and a rainbow flag.
-Jamilla Hammami and Davlin Kerekes went through the line and filed an electronic application for a marriage license.
+University of North Texas students Jamilla Hammami and Davlin Kerekes went through the line and filed an electronic application for a marriage license.
 The group sat and waited.
 County Clerk John Warren came out to deliver the bad news.

 “I took an oath to uphold the laws of the state and the county,” Warren said.
 He denied the girls a marriage license.

-“You have a moral obligation to not uphold unjust bigoted laws,” Blake Wilkinson of Queer Liberaction said.
+“You have a moral obligation to not uphold unjust bigoted laws,” Blake Wilkinson of Queer Liberaction told the clerk.
 “Stand in solidarity with the LGBT community and issue this license.”

 In the end, Warren agreed to work harder to see that the LGBT community was treated fairly in Dallas County, but he did not break the law.
 “There shouldn’t be any difference between taxpayers,” he said.
 The group left the Records Building singing “We Shall Overcome.”
-Once outside, the group had a free-speech event.
-Speakers stood on top of a crate called the “Milk Box” in honor of Harvey Milk.
+Once outside, speakers stood on top of a crate called the “Milk Box” in honor of Harvey Milk.

 “Our opponents say marriage is a pillar of society, that it is a bedrock.
 That’s true.
 It is a bedrock, of two people loving each other and creating a family.
 They say it’s too early, that this is an experiment.
 We want to protect the children.
 It might shake up the system.
 We argue that we are families; we do have children.
 The only thing separating us from them is the 1,300-plus rights and benefits of a recognized legal marriage,” Wilkinson said.